mw-bjiang/tetris/README.md

     >> aGame = TetrisGame.createGame;
     >> aGame.startGame

-    (At the time this instruction is written, the game is not fully completed yet.
     You can use left/right arrows to control the tetromino, use the up arrow to rotate it, or use the down arrow to accelerate.
-     However, I haven't implemented elimination mechanism and point system, but these features will be coming soon)
+    Press the Esc key to stop the game.

 Class design: